AliceO2Group/WebUi/Framework/docs/guide/async-calls.md

 }
 ```

-The method fetchImages will create a network request and return a promise.
-When the promise is finished it will either call the success method or a generic handler.
-The `then` method can be replaced with the `await` keyword so the function pauses while waiting for ans answer.
-You can also catch the error with a `try catch` or by using the `catch` method of the promise object.

-Because you often have a lot of requests, it is a efficient to have a generic handler for errors which will for example print an error message to the user.

-fetchImages also returns a promise, the caller could use it to know that the call is finished or not and avoid calling again while the request is still in progress.

-Of course we call `notify()` each time the model changes, for both `then` and `catch` callbacks.

-Here is a practical example where we don't want the user to request again when a request has been made:
+The `fetchClient` method is part of the framework, creates an HTTP request and returns a promise.
+Either `await` keyword or `then` method can be used to handle fulfilled promise.

+Error can be handled within a `try`,  `catch` blocks or using `catch` method of the promise object.
+It is a recommended to use a generic error handler.
+`fetchImages` also returns a promise because it has `async` keyword.

+Because the web interface is not blocked when the method is paused with `await` keyword, the user can call it many times leading to unnecessary network usage.
+Repeated requests to the same resource can be avoid by adding a new state in the model, `fetchingImages` boolean in the following example does this:

 ```js
 class Model extends Observable {